Updated: May 17

 Play With Your Kids

 The first step is to lead by example.
 I can almost guarantee that if your kids spend too much time on screens, you probably do too.
-I myself am guilty of over indulging as well!
+I myself am guilty of over indulging from time to time as well!
 Playing outside with your kids doesn't have to be a wild adventure.
-It can be something as simple as playing catch or walking the dog.
+Try out some simple outdoor activities with kids such as playing catch or walking the dog.
 Use this time to catch up with your kids about how things are going in their lives, and make it fun rather than a chore.

 Find A New Toy